newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Arrest Records Public in New York?

-Yes, arrest records are public in New York.
-The New York Freedom of Information Law (FOIL), Article 6 (Sections 84-90) of the NYS Public Officers Law, allows the public to access arrest and other records maintained by criminal justice agencies, excluding records deemed confidential by statute, court order, or court rule.
-To that end, certain records are restricted to the public.
+Yes, New York arrest records are public.
+The New York Freedom of Information Law (FOIL), (Article 6 (Sections 84-90) of the NYS Public Officers Law), permits the public to access arrest and other records maintained by criminal justice agencies However, the New York FOIL exempt public access to arrest records deemed confidential by statute, court order, or court rule.
+For these reasons, certain records are not publicly disclosable.
+For example, under Section 87 of the FOIL, the following arrest records are exempt in New York:

 • Records whose disclosure would interfere with ongoing criminal investigations or judicial proceedings